bliutwo/pomodoro_django/README.md

 Apparently in my `app/models.py` I didn't create my `Pomodoro` class based off of the `models.Model` class.
 Doing so fixed that problem.
 The next thing I need to do is to find out how to display my front-end:

-- [ ] Find out from guide or django-glicko how to display front-end
+- [x] Find out from guide or django-glicko how to display front-end

+The way to display my front end was to create a folder in app called `templates/app` and then make an `index.html` file in there.

+- [ ] Actually make two front-end pages, one for getting input, one for displaying things after input is gotten.

+Maybe I don't need to make a Django page for this?
+Can I do this just using HTML/CSS/Javascript?

 - [ ] Find out if I need business logic from `custom_pomodoro.py`.
 - [ ] Front end